-Write.as helps you express yourself more freely than you can anywhere else online.
+Write.as helps you express yourself freely.
 Instead of constantly worrying about the wrong person reading your writing, here you can relax and let the words flow out of you.

 To enable this, Write.as gives you full control over how your words get out into the world.
 Whether you want to keep your writing completely private, limited to a certain audience, or sent out to the world wide web, you can do so with our flexible blog publicity settings.

-If you go to your blog's Customize page, you will see a section labeled Publicity.
+If you go to your blog's Customize page, you'll see a section labeled Publicity.
 This is where you can configure who gets to see your blog.

-Whenever you create a blog, it starts off as “Unlisted”.
+All blogs start off as Unlisted by default.
 This means that anyone with your blog's link can read your posts.
-Will future-employers be looking at your blog?
+Will future employers be looking at your blog?
 Do you mainly distribute your posts through social media?
 Link to your blog on your personal site?
 “Unlisted” is a great fit in all of these cases.

 With multiple blogs as part of the Pro subscription, you can have three blogs coexist with distinct or overlapping publicity types.